<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7444762&amp;fmt=gif">

 Importance of FERPA for educational institutions

 While FERPA does not allow private lawsuits, violations may open the door to legal action under other privacy laws or regulations, particularly in cases of negligence.
-Failing to secure digital records may lead to costly data breaches, including notifications, remediation and potential fines.
+Failure to train staff not only puts your institution at risk of non-compliance but can result in fines and penalties.

 Schools and universities want to avoid complaints about inaccurate records and litigation over privacy violations.
-The most severe penalty for non-compliance is the potential loss of federal funding.
-This can jeopardize the institution’s financial stability and operations.
+The most severe penalty for non-compliance is the potential loss of federal funding which can jeopardize the institution’s financial stability and operations.

-Eligible students or parents can file complaints with the U.S. Department of Education’s Family Policy Compliance Office (FPCO), which may launch formal investigations.
-If privacy rules are broken, it can damage the confidence that students, families, and the wider community have in your institution, which might result in lasting harm to your reputation.
+Eligible students or parents may file complaints with the U.S. Department of Education’s Family Policy Compliance Office (FPCO), which can launch formal investigations.
+Breaking privacy rules can undermine confidence in your institution and cause lasting reputational damage.

 Best practices for FERPA compliance